Properties of Eventually Positive Linear Input-Output Systems: Results

-\section{Eventually Positive Input-Output Systems}
+\subsection{Eventually Positive Input-Output Systems}

-In this section, we consider the control systems~\eqref{sys:in-out} and introduce systems, which \emph{eventually} behave like internally positive systems.
-We called them \emph{internally eventually positive systems}, but we note that these systems were also studied in~\cite{altafini2015realizations} and called \emph{eventually positive realizations}.
+In this section, we consider control systems~\eqref{sys:in-out} and study \emph{internally eventually positive systems} (with respect to $\Rnn^n$), which eventually behave like internally positive systems.
+The complete characterization of such systems is provided by the following result.